-Board Diversity Matrix As of March 20, 2023
+Board Diversity Matrix As of March 11, 2024

 Total Number of Directors •

 Female Male Non-Binary Did not Disclose Gender

-Directors 3 4 - =
+Directors 3 4 = =

 Demographic Information:

 African American or Black - - = -

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American - = = -

 Asian 2 - = -

-Hispanic - - - -
+Hispanic - = = -

 Native Hawaiian or Pacific Islander - - = -

-White - 4 - -
+White - 4 = -

 Two or More Races or Ethnicities - - = -

-LGBTQ+ - - - -
+LGBTQ+ - = - =

 Did not disclose demographic background 1 - - -

-Nominees for Class III Directors
+Nominees for Class I Directors

-Three Class III directors are to be elected at this Annual Meeting of Stockholders for a three-year term ending in 2026.
-Pursuant to action by the Nominating and Corporate Governance Committee, the Board of Directors has nominated Christine Russell, Brian C. Faith, and Radhika Krishnan.
-Unless otherwise instructed, the persons acting as proxies intend to vote proxies received by them for the election Christine Russell, Brian C. Faith, and Radhika Krishnan.
-QuickLogic expects that Christine Russell, Brian C. Faith, and Radhika Krishnan will serve if elected.
+Two Class I directors are to be elected at this Annual Meeting of Stockholders for a three-year term ending in 2027.
+Pursuant to action by the Nominating and Corporate Governance Committee, the Board of Directors has nominated Michael R. Farese and Andrew J. Pease.
+Unless otherwise instructed, the persons acting as proxies intend to vote proxies received by them for the election of Michael R. Farese and Andrew J. Pease.
+QuickLogic expects that Michael R. Farese and Andrew J. Pease will serve if elected.
 In the event that any nominee is unable or declines to serve as a director at the time of the Annual Meeting, proxies will be voted for a substitute nominee or nominees designated by the Nominating and Corporate Governance Committee of the Board of Directors.
-The term of office of each person elected as director will continue until such director's term expires in 2026 or until such director's successor has been elected and qualified or until such director's earlier death, resignation, or removal.
+The term of office of each person elected as director will continue until such director's term expires in 2027 or until such director's successor has been elected and qualified or until such director's earlier death, resignation, or removal.